How to Track Leads in Salesforce and View Your Original Source

 Entering leads into your Salesforce CRM isn’t hard.
 You can add them manually, via a list import or automatically through a web-to-lead integration.

 But inputting new leads into Salesforce is just the first step.
-To get true visibility into how your marketing is driving new leads and closing sales, you need to be able to track key lead data in Salesforce.
+To get true visibility into how your marketing is driving new leads and closing sales, you need to be able to track lead source data in Salesforce.

 Keep reading to learn:

 Salesforce does offer ways to track leads on its own.
+These methods include:

-Tracking lead source in Salesforce
+1. Tracking lead source in Salesforce

 In Salesforce, you can add lead source data to your leads.